sharmagourav28/netflix-gpt/README.md

     - BugFix : if the user is not login redirect to  /browse to login page and vice verse
     - Unsubscribed to the onAuthStateChanged callback
     - Add hardcodeed value to constant file
+    - TMDB database for movies all upcoming and recent movies collections api
+    - Create a account on that for API access token
+    - We have made an api there and get data